Lachesis is a breakthrough aBFT consensus algorithm developed by Fantom.

-Below are the key properties of Lachesis algorithm:
+Below are the key properties of the Lachesis algorithm:

-- Byzantine Fault-Tolerant: Functional in a presence of up to one-third of faulty nodes andmalicious nodes.
+- Byzantine fault tolerant: functional even with up to one-third of faulty ormalicious nodes.

-- Final: Lachesis's output can be used immediately.
-Transactions are confirmed within 1-2 seconds.
+- Final: transactions are confirmed within 1-2 seconds.

-Lachesis allows to scale transaction throughput while keeping instant finality and without an increased risk of centralization.
+Lachesis allows scaling transaction throughput while keeping instant finality without an increased risk of centralization.

-Lachesis’s event structure is a DAG of events.
-To optimize storage and retrieval, the DAG is separated into sub-DAGs, each of them is called an epoch.
+Lachesis’s structure is a DAG of events.
+To optimize storage and retrieval, the DAG is separated into sub-DAGs, each of which is called an epoch.
 Each epoch comprises many finalized blocks.

 Each epoch is sealed when one of these conditions is satisfied: